l2beat/l2beat/packages/update-monitor/README.md

 ### Step 2: Getting values

-Now we can create getter for the values, see example function `getStarkNetParameters` in [starknet](src/projects/starknet/index.ts)
+In this step we will create a function that will be called when running `yarn start [project]`, this will result in saving output of this function into `dist/[project].json`.
+You can put everything inside `index.ts`, but I recommend splitting it by-contract, so you create getters for every contract and later in `index.ts` you create aggregate call.
+Let's see the simple flow of this process:

-1. Create getter for given contract's values, see example [starknet](src/proj/../projects/starknet/contracts/starknet.ts)
+1. Create folder `src/projects/[project]/contracts` and inside put a getter for given contract's values, see example [starknet](src/proj/../projects/starknet/contracts/starknet.ts)

 2. Add your getter to the "main getter" inside `index.ts`, see example [starknet](src/projects/starknet/index.ts)